 Welcome to Your Next Adventure!

 Death Valley is one of the most surreal landscapes imaginable featuring massive salt flats, sweeping sand dunes, and dramatic mud cracks hidden across the landscape.
 The desert here is simultaneously inhospitable and yet bursting with unique life.
 This diversity means that Death Valley is rich with photographic opportunities, and there are few accessible places in the United States where you can truly experience pristine desert wilderness with such intriguing subject matter.
-As a part of this workshop, we will also visit the iconic Alabama Hills and stand in the footsteps of the master Ansel Adams.
+This adventure will also feature the iconic Alabama Hills where we will stand in the footsteps of the master Ansel Adams.
 Seeing Mount Whitney at dawn is an experience you truly won’t want to miss!
 At the end, we will unwind in exciting Las Vegas – a dazzling playland of lights and surreal environments to photograph and explore by night.

 This workshop will take you on an epic adventure from Badwater Basin (the lowest point in the United States) to the foot of Mount Whitney (the highest point in the lower 48).
-Each time we set out, I will suggest useful techniques and compositions to make the most out of every location.
 The focus will always be on being in the right location at the right time to catch the best light for every vista.
 Uniquely, this is one of the only photo workshops that will include a visit to one of the most remote and yet most stunning areas of Death Valley – Eureka Dunes!

 As many of you know, my personal focus has always been on making travel affordable and attainable for others and this workshop is no different.
 I pledge full transparency regarding the cost, and at the end of this page you can view an itemized side-by-side comparison of cost between this workshop and my competitors.
 To keep costs low, there will be no formal classroom time; however, at each and every location I will be there to provide guidance on composition and settings as necessary.